ai-tlc/ai-tlc.github.io/docs/core-features.md

 ---
+id: core-features
+title: "Part 2: Core Features in practice"
+sidebar_label: Core features
+slug: /core-features
+---

+## 2.1 Communicating effectively: the art of prompting {#2-1-prompting}

-- **Positive:** “Write an accessible introduction of around 200 words for my essay on Italo Calvino, aimed at a first‑year student.
-Use clear, simple language and define the main concepts.”
+- **Positive:** "Write an accessible introduction of around 200 words for my essay on Italo Calvino, aimed at a first‑year student.
+Use clear, simple language and define the main concepts."

 **Table 1: Examples of positive formulation**